reese949/data_science/README.md

 ## Projects Overview

-Here's a brief summary of the projects currently included in this repository:
+Here's a brief summary of the projects included in this repository:

 1. **june**: June is a heart disease prediction model powered by machine learning.
    - **Key Techniques**: Data cleaning, data preprocessing, data visualization, feature engineering, k-nearest neighbors algorithm.